 How to Make Damascus Steel Axe?

-How to make a Damascus Steel axe?
-The answer to this question is that we can make a Damascus steel axe if we have basic knowledge related to metallurgy and command of the different processes involved in making a metal alloy and further refining alloy.
-This whole process of making Damascus steel axe requires expertise along with complete paraphernalia for metallurgical processes.
+How to make a Damascus Steel Axe?
+One can make a Damascus steel axe if one possesses basic knowledge related to metallurgy and a command of the different processes involved in making a metal alloy and further refining it.
+Creating a Damascus steel axe requires some expertise; however, the same techniques may be applied when creating other types of axes, like a Viking Axe, which is historically significant and known for its durability.
+This whole process of making a Damascus steel axe demands expertise along with complete paraphernalia for metallurgical processes.

 History of Damascus Steel:-